Unity-Technologies/com.unity.probuilder/README.md

 **Important** Once a package is pushed it is not undo-able.
 Un-publishing or overwriting a version is not possible.

-### Testing UPM Builds
+## Testing UPM Builds

+#### Locally

 1. Grab the latest release from [Github](https://github.com/procore3d/upm-package-probuilder/releases).
 1. Create a new Unity project
 1. Copy the **com.unity.probuilder** directory into the new project's **UnityPackageManager** directory.
-1. Overwrite the **manifest.json** file with the one included in the ProBuilder zip file, or add the latest version as a dependency in the manifest file manually:
+1. Overwrite the **manifest.json** file with the one included in the ProBuilder zip file\*
+1. Follow the QA instructions outlined in the QAReport.md file.

+\* Or add the latest version as a dependency in the manifest file manually:

 ```
 {
 	"dependencies":{